Internships at the European Parliament Office in Washington DC

 Remuneration and conditions

-- A monthly stipend of around €1336 will be granted for the duration of the internship in Washington DC and optional two-month extension in Brussels.
+- A monthly stipend of around €1336 will be granted for the duration of the internship in Washington DC and optional two-month extension.

 - Accident and sickness insurance.